WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 </div>

-For example, if $S$ is a `User` record and $A$ is the `email` field, then a lens for `email` lets you read the email and also update it without caring about the rest of the fields.
+For example, if $S$ is a `User` record and $A$ is the `email` field, then a lens for `email` lets you read and update the email without caring about the rest of the fields.

 ### Prisms